Slow Medicine

 One of the most unexpectedly powerful aspects of slow medicine work is psychoeducation, the process of understanding what is actually happening in your body and your nervous system.

-I discovered this first hand through my own Embodied Processing training, learning about Polyvagal Theory, and how trauma affects the brain and body and memory.
-The specific ways chronic stress and nervous system dysregulation manifest in physical sensation and behaviour has been was personally revelatory.
+I discovered this first hand through my own Embodied Processing training, learning about Polyvagal Theory, and studying how trauma affects the brain, body and memory.
+Learning about the ways that chronic stress and nervous system dysregulation manifest in the physical body has been revelatory for me.
 Reflecting on the challenging years I had after the fire that took out home and yoga retreat business, the hypervigilance, the chronic activation, the patterns I had been carrying for years suddenly made sense.
 They were intelligent, physiological responses to things that had actually happened.

-That understanding is itself a form of regulation.
-When we know what is happening in our nervous system and have a map for the territory we are moving through we are more empowered to support ourselves, or ask for help if we need it.
-We become, with practice, the ones who understand ourselves.
-And that self-knowledge is one of the most enduring gifts this work can offer.
+This understanding and knowledge is in itself a form of regulation.
+When we know what is happening in our nervous system, we have a map for the territory we are moving through and we are more empowered to support ourselves, or ask for help if we need it.

 My Own Experience of Slow Medicine